bulletmark/mpr/README.md

 mpremote to be explicitly installed as a formal package, nor via [pip](https://pip.pypa.io/en/stable/).

-The mpr option `--path-to-mpremote` defaults to `mpremote` which will normally be found by your shell in a standard location (e.g.
-`/usr/bin/mpremote`) but if you have the MicroPython source installed somewhere then you don't need to formally install mpremote and can instead just set e.g. `--path-to-mpremote /opt/micropython/tools/mpremote/mpremote.py` in your `~/.config/mpr.conf` as a [default option](#default-options) as described in a previous [section](#default-options).
+Mpr first looks for a `mpremote` program in the same directory as itself, otherwise assumes `mpremote` is in your PATH (e.g. at `/usr/bin/mpremote`).
+You can alternately specify the option `--path-to-mpremote` to specify the path, e.g. if you have the MicroPython source installed somewhere then you don't need to formally install mpremote and can instead just set e.g. `--path-to-mpremote /opt/micropython/tools/mpremote/mpremote.py` in your `~/.config/mpr.conf` as a [default option](#default-options) as described in a previous [section](#default-options).